nkovacne/pcc/README.md

     ....
 ```

-  * Finally, you just have to run your PCC daemon, supervisord is recomended.
+  * Finally, you just have to run your PCC daemon, supervisord is recomended (pcc.py -d).
+  * You can see the help with pcc.py -h